Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-device-template.md

 <br />

 Once the template is created, click the name in the device template list to enter the detail page.
-Define the data format sent from the device by adding capability on the detail page.
+Define the data format sent from the device by adding capabilities from the detail page.

 <div>
     <img alt="click-template-details" src={useBaseUrl('/img/quickstart/create-template/create_template3.png')} />